-Bear in mind PMP doesn't offer many of the advance features you'd find from Lodgify, Guesty, and Tokeet, such as channel manager, guest management, automated workflows, and etc.
+Bear in mind PMP doesn't offer many of the advanced features you'd find from Lodgify, Guesty, and Tokeet, such as channel manager, guest management, automated workflows, etc.

 The value proposition for PMP is clear: Create a simple website for your property to accept bookings without breaking the wallet.

 Promote My Place is by far the cheapest (also great value) property rental platform out there, starting at around $7/property/month.
-The price goes down too if you add multiple properties.
+Moreover, the price decreases further when you add multiple properties

 They also offer value-added service at a fixed price:

-Need extra discount?
+Need an extra discount?
 Click here for a further 30% off PMP